With that, do you want to just launch us off by reading your email?

 Okay.

-And that would be like that and that sort of stuff actually started to happen when our mom got more involved with her business and she wouldn't she would be at the house less.
+And that sort of stuff actually started to happen when our mom got more involved with her business and she wouldn't, she would be at the house less.

 When you were six or seven.

-And so you I guess you're younger in the birth order, so the elder siblings would be responsible for taking care of you guys?
+And so I guess you're younger in the birth order, so the elder siblings would be responsible for taking care of you guys?

-But my oldest oldest sibling, she wasn't really in the house.
+But my oldest, oldest sibling, she wasn't really in the house.

-She was actually in college at that point when I was a teenager when more of the I guess being left alone would occur.
+She was actually in college at that point when I was a teenager when more of the, I guess, being left alone would occur.

 Okay.

-And my older brother was yeah, I don't uh he wasn't in college at that point, but uh yeah, he would kind of be doing his own thing at that point.
+But yeah, he would kind of be doing his own thing at that point.

 Was he involved in sports where there was a lot of potential for brain injury?

-Uh I don't not really.
+I don't, not really.

-I mean, he did a lot of the sports that I did growing up, like flag football and and soccer and basketball.
+I mean, he did a lot of the sports that I did growing up, like flag football and soccer and basketball.

-Okay, yeah, it's not like straight headpiling football stuff.
+It's not like straight headpiling football stuff.

-Yeah, yeah, no, I haven't I'm not really aware of any situation where like he would have sustained any like significant brain injury.
+No, I'm not really aware of any situation where like he would have sustained any like significant brain injury.

-Okay, so let's let's try and sort of crawl inside the maternal unit processing CPU and w what is the equation do you think that was going on with her, since she was sort of primary caregiver, primary disciplinarian?
+And what is the equation, do you think, that was going on with her since she was sort of primary caregiver, primary disciplinarian?

 What's the equation that's going on with her about this abuse from your brother?